Caleb Martin NBA Playoffs Player Props: Heat vs. Nuggets

 - Martin has taken 7.7 shots per game this season and made 3.6 per game, which account for 7.8% and 7.9%, respectively, of his team's total.

-- He's attempted 3.3 threes per game, or 8.3% of his team's shots from beyond the arc this season.
+- He's connected on 1.2 threes per game, or 8.6% of his team's makes from beyond the arc this season.

-- Defensively, the Nuggets are eighth in the NBA, conceding 112.5 points per game.
+- The Nuggets allow 112.5 points per game, eighth-ranked in the NBA.

-- On the glass, the Nuggets are No. 1 in the league, allowing 40.8 rebounds per game.
+- On the glass, the Nuggets have allowed 40.8 rebounds per game, which is best in the league.

-- In terms of assists, the Nuggets have given up 25.7 per game, 15th in the league.
+- The Nuggets are the 15th-ranked squad in the league, conceding 25.7 assists per game.

 Caleb Martin vs. the Nuggets